 These are the places on their bodies which are most responsive to petting:

-Capybaras love to be petted near their cloaca (anal pocket).
-Capybaras have the cleanest bottoms as their anus and reproductive organs are hidden inside their cloaca and when they defecate their faeces is expelled through their anal tube so their bottoms are completely clean.
+Capybaras love to be petted near their anal pocket.
+Capybaras have the cleanest bottoms as their anus and reproductive organs are hidden inside their anal pocket and when they defecate their faeces is expelled through their anal tube so their bottoms are completely clean.
 Also since they spend a lot of time in water they are very clean animals.
 I personally think they are much cleaner than humans.

 The soles of their feet are very sensitive, the hind feet slightly more so than their front feet.
 They love to have the soft pad behind the toes and the toes rubbed.
 One capybara I know goes into a trance when you rub the soft pad behind his toes.